sveltia/sveltia-cms/README.md

 ### Better productivity

-- You can [work with a local Git repository](#working-with-a-local-git-repository) without any extra configuration or proxy server[^26].
+- Developers can [work with a local Git repository](#working-with-a-local-git-repository) without any extra configuration or proxy server[^26].
-  - In addition to a streamlined workflow, it offers great performance by reading and writing files natively through the browser rather than using a slow, ad hoc REST API.
+  - In addition to a streamlined workflow, it offers improved performance by reading and writing files natively through the browser rather than using a slow, ad hoc REST API.
   - It also avoids a number of issues, including the 30 MB file size limit[^51], an unknown error with `publish_mode`[^75], and an unused `logo_url`[^49].
   - When you delete an entry or an asset file, the empty folder that contains it is also deleted, so you don’t have to delete it manually.
 - Provides a smoother user experience in the Content Editor: